 Based on the ancient practice of receiving new members into the Christian community, the RCIA is a spiritual journey that passes through several stages of prayer, discernment, and instruction in the Catholic way of life.
 The climax of the process occurs at Easter, when those who have been preparing to receive the sacraments are baptized, confirmed, and welcomed to the Eucharistic table.

-RCIA sessions are held in lower level of the church on Wednesday nights, 7:00-8:30 pm, beginning on August 20.
+RCIA sessions are held in the church's lower level on Wednesday nights, 7:00-8:30 pm, beginning August 23.
 For the first several weeks, no formal commitment is required.
-If you’re curious about the Catholic Church, feel free to drop in and join the conversation.
-We look forward to meeting you.
+If you're curious about the Catholic Church, please join the conversation.